 Buckman Direct Diversion (BDD) Project, Santa Fe, New Mexico, United States of America

 The project consists of integrated infrastructure that is used to divert as much as 8,730 acre-feet (2,844 million gallon) of surface water annually from the Rio Grande river.
-It will supply as much as 15 million gallons of treated drinking water each day to the city of Santa Fe and Santa Fe County.
+It supplies as much as 15 million gallons of treated drinking water each day to the city of Santa Fe and Santa Fe County.

 Need for the Buckman Direct Diversion Project

-BDD Project infrastructure and BRWTP details
+BDD project infrastructure and BRWTP details

 The diversion structure is located near the former Buckman town site in the northwestern region of Santa Fe.
 It is situated on the east bank of the Rio Grande, about three miles (4.8km) downstream of Otowi Bridge.

 The sediment removal facility removes sand from the diverted water and sends it back to the river.
 The water is then pumped to the second booster station through the underground pipeline.
 The raw water pumps send the water 1,100ft uphill to the new Buckman Regional Water Treatment Plant (BRWTP) near the Municipal Recreational Complex.